FAQ's for Students

-A: Mild fluctuations in mood are common but if you have found that these changes have impacted your ability to be successful it could be time to seek support.
+A: Mild fluctuations in mood are common, but if you have found that these changes have impacted your ability to be successful it could be time to seek support.
 Counseling and Psychological Services can assist you with identifying and processing your current situation.
 For more details visit their website.
-You may also seek the support of WE COACH, which is a peer led program that assists students with problem solving and goal setting.
+You may also seek the support of WE CARE, which is a peer education group dedicated to the health and well-being of students.
 You can find more information on their website.
 A Case Manager in the Office of the Dean of Students can also help you in understanding resources and options available to you.

-Q: What do I do if I need to miss class?
+Q: What should I do if I need to miss class?

 Q: How can I best communicate with my professors if I am struggling?

 A: If you are struggling academically the best thing you can do is speak with your professor.
 Initiating a conversation can occur via email, telephone, or in person.
 It is recommended that students attempt to meet with the professor in person or virtually via zoom as to allow for clear communication.